pkioverheid/g4-trial/README.md

 - There is no Certificate Policy document and as such **these certificates provide no trust whatsoever**.
 - **Serial Numbers** are not generated using a CSPRNG.
 - **Issuer** and **Subject** fields do not mention "Staat der Nederlanden" or any of the participating TSPs.
-Instead, "TRIAL PKIoverheid" and "My TSP" are used.
+Instead, "TRIAL PKIoverheid", "My TSP" and/or the name of a fauxTSP are used.
 Nevertheless, relying parties should not rely on Subject and Issuer for trust.
 - **Validity** range for end entity certificates defaults to 397 days, which may be different from production certificates;
 - **Policy Identifiers** are defined by the [differentation model](https://oid.pkioverheid.nl/) and differ slightly between TRIAL and Production, for example:
     | Certificate type                      | TRIAL                               | Production                          |
     |---------------------------------------|-------------------------------------|-------------------------------------|
     | System Organization Validation Server | `2.16.528.1.1003.1.2.*41*.15.39.11` | `2.16.528.1.1003.1.2.*44*.15.39.11` |
-- The TRIAL certificate profiles must be indicative of their production counterparts, as such any required qcStatements for production certificates are also included in TRIAL certificates, even if they're false.
-For example, certificates may claim the private key resides on a Secure Signature Creation Device (SSCD) as indicated by the `qcStatement` `id-etsi-qcs-QcSSCD`, which is obviously false.
+- TRIAL certificate profiles must be indicative of their production counterparts, as such any required qcStatements for production certificates are also included in TRIAL certificates, even if they're undoubtedly false.
+For example, certificates may claim the private key resides on a Secure Signature Creation Device (SSCD) as indicated by the `qcStatement` `id-etsi-qcs-QcSSCD`, which is obviously false for test certificates.
 - There may be some minor (non-security) differences between these TRIAL certificates and certificates offered by the different PKIoverheid TSPs.
 Most notably the value of the `subject.commonName` field and the ASN.1 encoding of some `subject` fields may be different.

 # Limitations